davidamichelson/DIV6700/schedule.md

 *Assignments*

 - *Florilegium 4* is due on Brightspace by 9 PM Central Time.
-Please also bring a paper copy to class.
+Please come prepared to refer to your florilegium in discussion.
 Please answer this two-part question:
 According to the ancient editor of the Apophthegmata Patrum, what is the goal of the monastic life?
 How does the ancient editor employ the rhetoric of paradox to make this point?
 Analyze one or more of the organizational themes (poverty, non-judgement, humility, love, etc.) used by the editor to support your interpretation.

 ### Thursday, October 3: Discussion